Flutter localization and internationalization i18n with examples

 import 'package:flutter_gen/gen_l10n/app_localizations.dart';

-Next, we need to provide information about the supported locales and configure delegates, so make the following changes within the same file:
+Next, provide information about the supported locales and configure delegates.
+Modify the file as follows:

 class MyApp extends StatelessWidget {